 The Ultimate 3 Week Yucatan Road Trip Itinerary

 If you haven’t seen or heard of them before, a cenote is a natural sinkhole or pit that exposes groundwater.
 Essentially a natural swimming pool.
-They are part of a a large network if underground rivers in the Yucatan, and many of the cenotes are connected together via underwater tunnels and caves.
+They are part of a large network of underground rivers in the Yucatan, and many of the cenotes are connected together via underwater tunnels and caves.

 Driving in the Yucatan Peninsula